LiMuxiBADD/PsychoDNet/README.md

 MentalAId is an Artificial Intelligence model assisting in quick automatic screening of broad-spectrum psychosis on basis of 49 hematoloical tests and two demographic variables (sex & age).

 * To assess the risk probability of psychosis based on you own hematological test data, refer to [example_data.csv](https://github.com/LiMuxiBADD/MentalAId/blob/main/example_data.csv)
-  * Each row represents a record, columns from 'A/G' to 'WBC' are 49 tests required for prediction
+  * Each row represents a record, columns from 'A/G' to 'WBC' are 49 hematological tests required for prediction
+  * column 'Sex': 0 denotes Female, while 1 denotes Male
   * column 'dig' denotes the diagnosis label, 'N' for non-psychosis and 'P' for psychosis (not necessary for model prediction)
-  * Note that do not change the order of indicators, as they are organized in a fixed way
+  * Note that do not change the order of the indicators, as they are organized in a fixed way

 MentalAId